sunscale/Akantu/doc/dev-doc/manual/constitutive-laws.rst

      name = interface
      beta = 1                       # weighting parameter for sliding and normal opening (default: 0)
      G_c = 30e-3                    # Mode I fracture energy
-     penalty = 1.0e6                # stiffness in compression to prevent penetration sigma_c = 2.0                  # critical stress sigma_c  (default: 0)
+     penalty = 1.0e6                # stiffness in compression to prevent penetration (α in the text) sigma_c = 2.0                  # critical stress sigma_c  (default: 0)
      contact_after_breaking = true  # Activation of contact when the elements are fully damaged mu = 0.5                       # Maximum value of the friction coefficient